Getting Started with KW47-LOC

 Get VS Code

-Learn how to install VS Code onto your host PC with the help of an MCUXpresso tutorial.
+Learn how to install VS Code onto your host PC by following the MCUXpresso tutorial.

 2.2 Jump Start Your Design with the MCUXpresso SDK